 - The proposed Scheme has been planned as a regional road with an 80kph speed limit.
-However, the road has been designed to a 100kph speed limit, which will facilitate a speed limit increase should the road be upgraded to a national route in the future. - The vertical alignment of the road has been designed to allow for 1/100 year flood levels. - The proposed cross-section of the road will consist of two 3.65m lanes for motor vehicles, two 2.5m hard shoulders, a 1.5m verge, 1.75m cycletrack, and 1.8m footpath on the city side of the road, and a 3.0m verge on the northern side.
-At the proposed River Nore bridge and on the reinforced earth embankment through the floopain the proposed cross-section of the road will consist of two 3.65m lanes for motor vehicles, two 0.5m hard shoulders, a 1.5m verge, 1.75m cycletrack, and 1.8m footpath on the city side of the road, and a 1.5m verge on the northern side. - The junctions at either end of the proposed Scheme will be roundabouts.
+However, the road has been designed to a 100kph speed limit, which will facilitate a speed limit increase should the road be upgraded to a national route in the future. - The vertical alignment of the road has been designed to allow for 1/100 year flood levels, plus an additional 20% of flow too allow for climate change and 300mm of free board. - The proposed cross-section of the road will consist of two 3.65m lanes for motor vehicles, two 2.5m hard shoulders, a 1.6m verge, 1.75m cycletrack, and 1.8m footpath on the city side of the road, and a 3.0m verge on the northern side.
+At the proposed River Nore bridge and on the reinforced earth embankment through the floodplain the proposed cross-section of the road will consist of two 3.65m lanes for motor vehicles, two 0.5m hard shoulders, a 1.5m verge, 1.75m cycletrack, and 1.8m footpath on the city side of the road, and a 1.6m verge on the northern side. - The junctions at either end of the proposed Scheme will be roundabouts.
 These will be a newly constructed roundabout at the junction with the R693 Freshford Road, and the existing roundabout at the junction of the N77 Kilkenny Ring Road Extension and the N77 Castlecomer Road.
-The Bleach Road will become a cul-de-sac at the city side of the proposed Scheme, and will form a t-junction with the proposed Scheme on the northern side. - Pedestrian access will be provided to the city side of the proposed road at Bleach Road.
+The Bleach Road will form a t-junction with the proposed Scheme on the northern side, with access to the city side of the proposed road provided through an underpass that can be used by cars, pedestrians and cyclists only. - Pedestrian access will be provided to the city side of the proposed road at Bleach Road.